Warren Redlich: Early life and education

-Political activity
+Career

 During his gubernatorial campaign, Redlich coordinated some of his events with Green Party candidate Howie Hawkins.
-He has been on the Guilderland town board, starting in 2007 as a Republican, but as of 2025, is no longer on the board.
+He served on the Guilderland town board, starting in 2007 as a Republican.

 Redlich ran as the Republicans' nominee against Congressman Michael McNulty for the seat representing New York's 21st congressional district in 2004 and 2006.
-He lost the 2004 race by a 71–29% vote, and lost in 2006 by a 78–22% margin.

-Redlich was a candidate in 2010 for New York Governor for the nominations of both the Republican Party and Libertarian Party.
-Redlich defeated Sam Sloan for the Libertarian nomination, 27–17, at the party convention.
+He lost the 2004 race by a 70–30% vote, receiving 74,973 votes.
+During his first congressional run, Redlich argued that the Republican Party risked losing young voters on social issues, particularly those who supported gay marriage and were pro-choice on abortion, and suggested the party needed to adopt more centrist positions to appeal to this demographic.
+In 2006, he lost by a 78–22% margin, earning 45,045 votes.
+During this run he publicly endorsed Democratic candidate Kirsten Gillibrand over incumbent John E. Sweeney for New York's 20th congressional district.

+In February 2010, Redlich emerged as a contender for the Republican nomination for Governor of New York, running out of Albany County.
+He aligned with the party’s anti-establishment Tea Party faction, which had led protests against President Barack Obama's healthcare reforms the previous year.
+Redlich, who at that time was an attorney, internet entrepreneur, and Republican councilman in Guilderland, criticized Albany's political class during his public statement.
+He stated that he intended to run on the Libertarian Party line while also seeking the Republican nomination.
+While campaigning, he proposed adding a salary cap to government employees at $100,000, and a cap pension of $75,000, citing that more than 90,000 government employees earned salaries above that level.

 Redlich also attended the New York Republican Convention but received no votes there, and subsequently failed to muster any support for a petition drive.
 In the general election, Redlich finished in fourth place with 48,359 votes (1%).

-Redlich has been accused of cybersquatting.
-He purchases domain names related to his political opponents and others and posts websites about them such as the now-defunct christineodonnell08.com site, primarily as a means of revenue.
+Redlich defeated Sam Sloan for the Libertarian nomination, 27–17, at the party convention.

+In 2010, Warren purchased the website domains associated with the political campaigns of several of his opponents, stating that he sought to preserve their historical value while also incorporating a humorous and critical element.
+He acquired the domains from Christine O'Donnell's 2008 and 2010 campaigns.
+The website featured satirical statements about O'Donnell, and its gallery section included unflattering photographs of her.

 In October 2010, Redlich claimed Roger Stone, the campaign manager for Kristin M. Davis, encouraged an outside group to circulate flyers labeling Redlich a "sexual predator" and a "sick twisted pervert," citing a Redlich blog post regarding controversy at the time surrounding Miley Cyrus, as a source, and encouraging people to "call the police" if they encountered him.
 Redlich later sued Stone for defamation over the flyer's allegations and sought damages of $20,000,000.
 However, the jury returned a verdict in favor of Stone in December 2017.
 While the jury found the flyers defamatory, they found that Redlich failed to prove Stone was involved in producing or distributing them.